georgemandis/jekyll-json-feeds/README.md

 This makes it easy to reference the title, description and URL for your site in the feed templates using <code>{{ site.name }}</code>, <code>{{ site.description }}</code> and <code>{{ site.url }}</code>.
 Even if you're not using these feed templates, you might find these variables useful when you're designing your layouts.

+## Looking for the RSS version?

-If you misse the link at the top please also checkout the original incarnation of this project:
+If you missed the link at the top please also checkout the original incarnation of this project:

 [github.com/snaptortoise/jekyll-rss-feeds](https://github.com/snaptortoise/jekyll-rss-feeds)